Copyright

 For teaching

-Often it will be possible to do this, either through Licensing schemes, exceptions for teaching in Copyright law, or by using Creative Commons material.
+Often, this is allowed under Licensing schemes, exceptions for teaching in Copyright law, or Creative Commons material.
 Some common examples are:

-- Reading List items - To use the CLA Higher Education Licence to copy extracts from printed and digital publications and make them available to students we must be able to report exactly what has been copied.
-It is therefore very important that all staff follow the University's process when making copyright material available to students.
+• Reading List items - The CLA Higher Education Licence lets us copy parts of books and digital publications for students.
+To do this, you must report exactly what you have copied.
+Staff should follow the University's process.
 Please see the Digitisation page for information about this.

-- Images in lecture slides and other teaching material - Copyright exceptions allow you to use copyrighted images if they are there specifically to illustrate a point.
-Try looking for images that have a Creative Commons licence; see Licenses List to find out more about these and what you can do with the works.
+• Images in lecture slides and other teaching material - Copyright exceptions allow you to use copyrighted images if they are there specifically to illustrate a point.
+Try using images with Creative Commons licence; see Licenses List to find out more about these and what you can do with the works.
+Always credit the image source.

 For comprehensive advice about current copyright law, see Intellectual property: Copyright.

-If you have any questions about using copyrighted material for teaching, learning or research please contact the Library.
+If you have any questions please contact the Library.

 Email: AskUs@salford.ac.uk